babakfp/mdx-svelte/README.md

 ## Contributions

 Feel welcome to open issues and PRs, fix things related to type safety, [documentation](http://github.com/babakfp/babakfp.ir), send suggestions, improve code, etc. It's OK to make mistakes and not to know everything.

-## Note

--   We're not directly using the package called `"vfile"`, but it's automatically helping out by providing types.